grantwinney/blog/content/posts/what-is-mocking-a-dependency/index.md

-+++
-categories = ["Testing", "Coding", "Questions"] date = 2020-12-09T13:19:00Z
+---
+categories:
+- Testing
+- Coding
+- Questions
+date: "2020-12-09T13:19:00Z"
-description = ""
+description: ""
-draft = false
+draft: false
-image = "__GHOST_URL__/content/images/2020/11/pexels-andrea-piacquadio-3799761-1.jpg"
-slug = "what-is-mocking-a-dependency"
+cover:
+  image: pexels-andrea-piacquadio-3799761-1.jpg
+slug: what-is-mocking-a-dependency
-summary = "When you're writing tests, you generally don't want to write to the database, email customers, and hit third-party API's.
-That's why we need to know how to mock dependencies!" tags = ["Testing", "Coding", "Questions"] title = "What is mocking a dependency?"
+summary: When you're writing tests, you generally don't want to write to the database, email customers, and hit third-party API's.
+That's why we need to know how to mock dependencies!

-+++
+tags:
+- Testing
+- Coding
+- Questions
+title: What is mocking a dependency?
+---

 Ever taken your car for an e-check and had it placed on those rollers for testing?
 It's part of a gadget called a dynamometer, and it's used to test your car at high speeds without having to move it an inch.